 Tackling aboutness, a multi-component research and creation project that will take place via different collaborative choreographic processes between 2018 and 2021.
 As a philosophical term, “aboutness” is understood as the way a piece of text (or choreography) relates to a subject matter or topic.
 It is the answer to the question “What is this (choreography) about?”.
 This project takes a closer look at how meaning is generated through dance performance, outside the supporting elements (i.e. costumes, props, music).
 What can a movement be "about"?
 How is this "aboutness" sculpted through process and how does it emerge in performance?

-Phase One is a collaborative creation process with Montreal-based dance artist Justin de Luna that explores our Asian-ness; Justin's as a Filipino-Canadian and mine as a half-Japanese Canadian.
-The work is commissioned by the CanAsian Dance Festival, as part of their KickStart Program and is supported in part by the Toronto Arts Council.
+Phase One is a collaborative creation process with Montreal-based dance artist Justin de Luna that deals with the aboutness of identity, memory and togetherness.
+The work, titled A Study on Collision and Empathy, is commissioned by the CanAsian Dance Festival, as part of their KickStart Program and is supported in part by the Toronto Arts Council.

-In March 2018, we engaged in a two-week residency at the HopBopShop (Vancouver, Canada) while working with our dramaturg Lee Su-Feh.
+In March 2018, we engaged in a two-week residency at the HopBopShop (Vancouver, Canada) while working with our mentor/dramaturg Lee Su-Feh.

-In May 2018, Justin and I shared our work-in-progress currently titled Unison at the Pulse Ontario Dance Conference at York University (Toronto, Canada).
+In May 2018, Justin and I shared our work-in-progress at the Pulse Ontario Dance Conference at York University (Toronto, Canada).

 RECENT CHOREOGRAPHic projects